 Interest rates have been pretty poor on most savings accounts for a few years now.
 And even when the Bank of England did increase the interest rate back in November 2017, only one in ten banks actually passed this onto their customers.

-So even if rates do go up later in the year it’s not guaranteed to be good news for the money you have tucked away.
+So, even though the interest rate is going up, it’s not guaranteed to be good news for the money you have tucked away.

 But don’t worry, there are a few things you can do to make your money work harder for you without relying on the base rate going up: